kibook/s1kd-tools/tools/s1kd-upissue/README.md

 -h, -?, --help
 Show help/usage message.

--I, --(keep\|change)-date
+-I, --date &lt;date&gt;
-Do not change issue date.
-Normally, when upissuing to the next inwork or official issue, the issue date is changed to the current date, or the date specified with the -z option.
-This option will keep the date of the previous inwork or official issue.

-In -m mode, this option has the opposite effect, causing the date to be changed.
-The two alternative long option names, --keep-date and --change-date, allow for the intended meaning of this option to be expressed clearly in each mode.
+Specify the issue date to use for the upissued object(s).
+Otherwise, the current date will be used.

 -i, --official
 Increase the issue number of the CSDB object.
 By default, the in-work